cossacklabs/acra-censor-demo/README.md

 <img src="images/image_6.png" width="700">

+## How to prevent SQL injections

-3. Now let's tune AcraCensor to prevent this injection.
+1. Now let's tune AcraCensor to prevent this injection.

 There are configuration files in `./.acraconfigs/acra-server/` folder:
 - `acra-censor.norules.yaml` (minimal configuration that simply creates valueless AcraCensor)